 Top 5 health boosting plants that are easy to grow and a great “salad bowl” of ingredients.
 Best of all, these will grow in the ground, raised beds, and containers.
 Scroll down for Roasted Carrots: a 3-ingredient recipe that is super easy and delicious!

 As winter marches on, I’m thinking of spring.
-Good thing the first day of spring arrives in March.
-But I don’t need the calendar to remind me it’s coming because some of my plants are waking up.
+I’m happy the first day of spring arrives in March.

 Tom says: If grown in a traditional garden in the backyard I recommend first amending the soil with a little compost (that means mix it in to the dirt).
 If on the other hand, you intend to grow these in a container I recommend a high quality potting soil.
 These types of potting soils include beneficial microorganisms which actually enhance the veggies to flourish and produce to their maximum.
 Also have on hand a good all-purpose fertilizer and use it according to the instructions.
 None of these veggies will use much fertilizer, but they will need some.